 Well, yes.
 People are unhoused because there is nowhere for them to live.
 That’s an easy observation to make, the answer is obvious.
 But, the jump from that to liberalism being largely to blame for the shortage?

 Geez, taking the 80s as the starting point (already feeling like a deliberate shortening of the historical timeline), what else happened since then that may have helped contribute to a housing shortage?
 How about the whole Reaganomics wave?
 The gutting of the North America industrial base and the middle-class along with it.
 An ever-widening income inequality not seen since the Great Depression (another period of time with a spike in homelessness, btw).
 Here in Canada, the federal government stepping away from social housing in the early-90s and the whole downloading of services to the levels of government with the least financial ability to maintain let alone enhance them.
 The commodification of almost every aspect of our lives including housing.

 The amazing thing is there’s a link right in the quote above to a 2020 CityLab article by Benjamin Schneider that goes into much detail about the history and root causes of homelessness.
-It begins to address solution ideas and while they are all obvious, none are particularly easy because if they were… well, you know how that ends.

 Yes.
 Exclusionary zoning is a culprit but there’s nothing obviously liberal about that or even necessarily that recent.
 Yes.
 Rezoning and updating Official Plans to reflect the reality of a growing urban region may be the main contribution cities can make to help start rebuilding housing stock.
 They don’t have the governance powers to use more macro approaches.
 Yes.
 Intensify already dense neighbourhoods and push density into enclaves long resistant to it.